 Annual March 6th Fundraiser

-The aim of the event is to fundraise for the Town of York Historical Society and Toronto’s First Post Office whose purpose is researching, interpreting, and promoting the history of the Town of York and early Toronto, and to advocate on behalf of the preservation of the Town of York’s surviving built environment.
+This annual fundraising event supports the Town of York Historical Society and Toronto’s First Post Office.
+The only museum interpreting the history of the Town of York and the early Toronto, while advocating for the preservation of the Town of York’s surviving built environment.

 Monday, March 6th, 2023 | St. Lawrence Hall